Policy Based Password Ownership and Personal/Business Account Separation

 I am a bit confused.
 It sounds like what you are explaining is already how Bitwarden organizations work… ?

 What happens to passwords when the owner of an organization deletes a user?
-For example, let’s say [email protected] get’s fired and their BitWarden and Email access are removed.
+For example, let’s say user@acme get’s fired and their BitWarden and Email access are removed.
 What happens to the data in their personal vault?

 Cheers